 - Chicken Soft Tacos with Fresh Tomatillo Salsa

 Tried this recipe?
 Leave a rating and review.

 Your comments and shares are invaluable to me and the thousands of readers who use this site daily.
 If you've made the recipe, leave a star rating and review.
 We want to hear how you liked it.

 We'd love it if you shared the recipe with your friends on social media!

 - cilantro chopped

-Serve enchiladas with sour cream, chopped tomatoes, cilantro and the remaining enchilada sauce.
+- Serve enchiladas with sour cream, avocado, cilantro, green onions and the remaining enchilada sauce.

 Don’t Forget To “Pin It” For Later!